Request a Free 1:1 Consultation to learn about Health Insurance

 - If you need surgery or other procedures done in another country, that will help you cover the cost

-- If you’re feeling unwell, take time off from work to get better
+- If you’re feeling unwell, you will be able to take time off from work to get better

-- Cover medical expenses which are not covered by Alberta health (or another province or territory, depending on where you live)
+- You will be able to cover the medical expenses which are not covered by Alberta Health (or another province or territory, depending on where you live)

 Each policy can be different, depending on what you choose and what kind of company you are dealing with.

-You are eligible to apply for critical illness insurance before 65 years old.
+You are eligible to apply for Critical Illness Insurance before you turn 65 years old.

 You can choose the duration of coverage: 10 years, 20 years, until 65, 75, 100 years old.

-All these factors and the medical history of the person and his/her family (parents and siblings) will affect the cost of a policy.
+All these factors as well as the medical history of the person applying for coverage and their family (parents and siblings) will affect the insurance cost.

-Parents can also buy critical illness insurance for their kids from 30 days old, and coverage can be in place until 25 years old.
+Parents can also buy Critical Illness Unsurance for their children who are 30-days+ old, and coverage can be in place until the age of 25.
 Most insurance companies include extra 4-5 conditions for children such as: